lfg57/markdown-reference/Markdown Extended Syntax.md

 + Item 2
 - Item 3

-We can also have various combinations of ordered and unordered lists, which can also be nested.
-Every sublevel must be indented 1 tab (`	`), equivalent to 2 spaces (#1Writer).
+List markers can be combined to obtain a mixture of ordered and unordered lists, which can also be nested.
+Every sublevel must be indented by a 2-space tab (`	`).
+This requirement makes VS Code and other applications, such as  1Writer for iOS, display this type of list correctly.

 1. Level 1
 2. Level 2